alumae/kaldi-offline-transcriber/README.md

 ### 2015-12-29 ###
   * Updated acoustic and language models (see below on how to update).
 No need to update Kaldi.
 Recognition errors reduced by more than 10%.
+Word error rate on broadcast conversations is about 14%.

 ### 2015-05-14 ###
   * Removed the option to decode using non-online (old style) nnet2 models